GFA BASIC

-GFA BASIC is a dialect of the BASIC programming language, by Frank Ostrowski.
-The name is derived from the company ("GFA Systemtechnik GmbH"), which distributed the software.
-In the mid-1980s to the 1990s it enjoyed popularity as an advanced BASIC dialect, but has been mostly superseded by several other programming languages.
-Official support ended in the early 2000s.
+GFA BASIC is a dialect of the BASIC programming language.

 History

 GFA BASIC was developed by Frank Ostrowski at "GFA Systemtechnik GmbH" (later "GFA Software"), a German company in Kiel and Düsseldorf, as a proprietary version of his free BASIC implementation, Turbo-Basic XL.
 GFA is an acronym for "Gesellschaft für Automatisierung" ("Company for Automation"), which gave name to the software.
 The first GFA BASIC version was released in 1986.
-In the mid and late 1980s it became very popular for the Atari ST home computer range, since the Atari ST BASIC shipped with them was more primitive.
-Later, ports for the Commodore Amiga, DOS and Windows were marketed.
-Version 2.0 was the most popular release of GFA BASIC as it offered then many more advanced features compared to alternatives.
-GFA BASIC 3.0 included further improvements like support for user-defined structures and other agglomerated data types.
+In the mid and late 1980s it became popular for the Atari ST, because the Atari ST BASIC shipped with them was more primitive.
+Ports were later released for the Amiga, MS-DOS, and Windows.

+Version 2.0 was the most popular release of GFA BASIC as it offered more advanced features compared to alternatives.
+GFA BASIC 3.0 added support for user-defined structures and other agglomerated data types.
 The final released version was 3.6.
 Around 2002 GFA software ceased all GFA BASIC activities and shut down the mailinglist and website in 2005.
-Due to missing official support and availability of GFA BASIC the user community took over the support and an installed an own communication infrastructure.
+Due to official support of GFA BASIC having ceased the user community took over the support and installed an own communication infrastructure.